Nautical Know How - Basic Boating Safety Certification Course

 A boat can be equipped with any type of MSD permitted under the regulations.
 However, whenever a vessel equipped with a Type I or Type II MSD (these types discharge treated sewage) is operating in an area of water that has been declared a No Discharge Zone, the MSD cannot be used and must be secured to prevent discharge.
 No Discharge Zones are areas of water that require greater environmental protection and where even the discharge of treated sewage could be harmful.
 When operating in a No Discharge Zone, a Type I or Type II MSD must be secured in some way to prevent discharge.
 Closing the seacock and padlocking, using a non-releasable wire-tie, or removing the seacock handle would be sufficient.
 Locking the door to the head with a padlock or a door handle key lock is another acceptable method of securing the MSD while in a No Discharge Zone.

-Generally, all freshwater lakes (and similar freshwater impoundments or reservoirs that have no navigable connections with other bodies of water), and rivers not capable of interstate vessel traffic, are by definition considered No Discharge Zones.
+Generally, all Inland waters, freshwater lakes (and similar freshwater impoundments or reservoirs that have no navigable connections with other bodies of water), and rivers not capable of interstate vessel traffic, are by definition considered No Discharge Zones and discharge of human waste is prohibited..

 In addition, States may (with the specific approval of the U.S. Environmental Protection Agency) establish No Discharge Zones in other waters within the State.
 Currently, the following States have established such EPA-approved No Discharge Zones:

-California, Florida, Massachusetts, Michigan, Minnesota, Missouri, Mississippi, New Hampshire, New Mexico, New York, Rhode Island, Texas, Vermont, and Wisconsin.
+Arizona, California, Connecticut, Florida, Georgia, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Mississippi, Maine, New Hampshire, New Mexico, New Jersey, New York, North Carolina, Rhode Island, South Carolina, Texas, Utah, Vermont, Virginia and Wisconsin.

-Others are planning to follow suit.
+The above list may not be all-inclusive as others States are either planning or have received approved no discharge zones.
 Boaters should check with their State Boating Law authority for more specific information on the location and limits of No Discharge Zones.

 Discharge of Raw Sewage